turingschool/front-end-curriculum/lessons/module-1/intro-to-css.md

 ## Learning Goals

 * Implement clean and consistent CSS syntax
+* Use Chrome Dev Tools to debug CSS
 * Demonstrate understanding of the box model by recreating small comps

 ## Pre-Work